wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

     prerequisites.

 !!! note
-    In this section, `<OLD_IS_HOME> ` is the directory that current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 5.11.0 resides in.
+    In this section, `<OLD_IS_HOME>` is the directory that current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 6.0.0 resides in.

 !!! info "Important"
     Before proceeding with the migration, change the following property to `false` in the `<IS_HOME>/repository/conf/deployment.toml` file.